CodeCrew-CodeSchool/SideQuests/src/docs/Blog/Staff/DJ/Tech/Bitcoin/Unconference.md

-#draft Ideas from the Unconference
+# Great Ideas from the Unconference

 ## The Global Economy

-It can be hard to conceptualize, but the global economy
+It can be hard to conceptualize, but the global economy is something that should be considered, especially now that

 ### Bitcoin Economy in Memphis